Skip to main content

 Upcoming events

-Robotics Pathways and Career Speaker Series
+Robotics Pathways and Careers Speaker Series - Winter 2026

 The Robotics Pathways and Careers Speaker Series (RPCSS) invites professionals working in robotics to come talk with current undergraduates about their career path, how a background in robotics has im...

-Robotics Pathways and Career Speaker Series
+Robotics Pathways and Careers Speaker Series - Winter 2026

 The Robotics Pathways and Careers Speaker Series (RPCSS) invites professionals working in robotics to come talk with current undergraduates about their career path, how a background in robotics has im...